-- 12.3 An FOIA request will be acknowledged within 5 working days, and responded to within 20 working days.
-If there are reasons for delay the requestor will normally be notified of such delay, with an indication of the likely response date. - 12.4 In accordance with the duty to assist FOIA requests the GLA will point to any general advice is pertinent to the request and advised where it can be found (for example on the GLA website). - 12.5 If the request relates to information, for example about a specific labour provider, a courtesy letter will be issued to the labour provider to notify them of the request, that the identity of the requestor cannot be disclosed, and of the proposed response.
-In such circumstances the labour provider may wish to submit observations on the GLA's intended response.
-Where appropriate the GLA will consider such submissions, but the final response is the GLA's decision alone.
-However, the GLA's response will not be delayed by such considerations where it can appropriately meet the required timescales to respond. - 12.6 The GLA will not issue courtesy letters to the subjects or FOIA requests where such notification may act as a "tip off" that there is an active criminal or compliance investigation, but the GLA would consider the release of information would normally be exempt from release in such circumstances. - 12.7 If a requestor is seeking general information which requires information on a number of different labour providers (e.g. details of all labour providers where a refusal identified non-compliance with a specific licence standard) the GLA will not issue such courtesy letters.
-However, the information provided will be re-dacted before issue for example the names of a labour provider will be removed from any licence decision or other document issued to meet the request. - 12.8 If a general request, as above, is used to narrow down a requestor's interest to a specific company or individual, which results in a subsequent FOIA request, a courtesy letter will be issued to that person, as above. - 12.9 If the nature of the request, though framed generally, results in the identification of a small number of labour providers, from which their identities may be determined, the GLA will consider issuing a courtesy letter as set out above. - 12.10 If the request relates to a matter that is not in the public domain, and is subject to GLA compliance action, the GLA will consider release of the information to be exempt and rely upon "neither confirm nor deny" procedures2.
+- 12.1 Where the GLAA receives a request for information from the media, or other party, on the action the authority may be taking, which may include a request for an inspection report or licensing decision, the GLAA will consider whether an exemption applies.
+This may normally be under sections 30 (Investigations and proceedings conducted by public authorities), section 31(Law enforcement), of the Freedom of Information Act (FOIA). - 12.2 Generally, the GLAA will not release information that specifically relates to an ongoing compliance or criminal investigation matter.
+However, section 30 and section 31 exemptions are qualified exemptions; an absolute exemption does not apply in such situations the GLAA will consider whether release in the public interest outweighs any consideration to exempt.
+Each case will be decided on its merits.
+This is in accordance with Information Commissioner's Office guidance^[1]. - 12.3 A FOIA request will be acknowledged within 5 working days, and responded to within 20 working days.
+If there are reasons for delay the requestor will normally be notified of such delay, with an indication of the likely response date. - 12.4 In accordance with the duty to assist FOIA requests the GLAA will point to any general advice is pertinent to the request and advised where it can be found (for example on the GLAA website). - 12.5 If the request relates to information, for example about a specific labour provider, a courtesy letter will be issued to the labour provider to notify them of the request, that the identity of the requestor cannot be disclosed, and of the proposed response.
+In such circumstances the labour provider may wish to submit observations on the GLAA's intended response.
+The GLAA will allow a period of five working days for the company to provide any comments it wishes to make.
+Such submissions will be considered but the final response is the GLAA's decision alone.
+However, the GLAA's response will not be delayed by such considerations where it can appropriately meet the required timescales to respond.
+In cases where the subject of the request is no longer in existence (for example requests for information about companies that have subsequently been liquidated) the GLAA will not issue a courtesy letter. - 12.6 The GLAA will not issue courtesy letters to the subjects or FOIA requests where such notification may act as a "tip off" that there is an active criminal or compliance investigation, but the GLAA would consider the release of information would normally be exempt from release in such circumstances. - 12.7 If a requestor is seeking general information which requires information on a number of different labour providers (e.g. details of all labour providers where a refusal identified non-compliance with a specific licence standard) the GLAA will not issue such courtesy letters.
+However, the information provided will be redacted before issue - for example the names of a labour provider will be removed from any licence decision or other document issued to meet the request.